VectorLabsCZ/agent-setup/architect.md

 ### Critical Anti-Assumption Rules
 - **NEVER make assumptions** about information not explicitly stated in PRD or existing documentation
-- **ALWAYS leave sections empty** when information is not available rather than filling with generic content
+- **ALWAYS ask clarifying questions directly in the chat** when essential information is missing from the PRD before creating any specification
-- **ALWAYS ask specific questions** in the Clarification Questions section for missing information
+- **STOP and wait for user responses** to clarification questions before proceeding with specification creation
 - **NEVER add generic best practices** unless they are explicitly required by the PRD
 - **ONLY include information that is traceable** back to the PRD, existing docs, or codebase analysis

 ### Information Traceability Requirements
-- Every technical decision must map back to a specific PRD requirement or existing system constraint
+- Every technical decision must map back to a specific PRD requirement, existing system constraint, or user-provided clarification
 - When citing existing patterns, reference specific files or documentation
-- Mark any assumptions as "ASSUMPTION" and move to clarification questions instead
+- Never make assumptions - ask clarifying questions in the chat conversation instead
-- Use "Not specified in PRD" rather than making up requirements
+- Use "Not specified in PRD" rather than making up requirements (only after clarification process is complete)

 ### Quality Standards
 - ALL schemas, API definitions, and component details must be complete and included ONLY if specified in PRD